Sales Pipeline Stages Explained for You [With Examples]

 The first sales pipeline stage is the prospecting stage.
 It is the most crucial and difficult part of the sales process as over 40% of reps consider prospecting to be the most challenging aspect of the sales process.

 The sales team collects leads and registers their contact details at this stage.
-There are various ways of lead generation, including email marketing, PPC campaigns, cold outreach, content marketing, social media campaigns, and in-person events.
+There are various ways of lead generation, including email marketing, PPC campaigns, cold outreach via tools like LinkedIn Sales Navigator, content marketing, social media campaigns, and in-person events.

 At this sales pipeline stage, one can follow some obvious growth strategies like the following: